Contemporary A Cappella Society: History

 The Contemporary A Cappella Society (CASA) was founded in October 1990 by Deke Sharon in his dorm room at Tufts University.
 Sharon was part of the Tufts Beelzebubs in his senior year, and he decided to arrange a version of In Your Eyes by Peter Gabriel for eleven parts instead of the typical four or five parts.
 Sharon had trouble making the vowels and syllables from the original song work in a traditional a cappella piece, so he decided to view his arrangement more like an orchestral score.
 He had some members of his group make percussive noises imitating synthesizers, drums, and shakers while the other members sang his modified version of In Your Eyes.
 His group was apprehensive about the new style at first, but they performed the arrangement that weekend and received extremely positive feedback; the album they released the song on, Foster Street, sold over 5,000 copies in the first two months and garnered attention across the east coast.
 After seeing how much the audience loved this new a cappella style he created, Sharon decided to go even further with his idea and founded CASA.
-It's creation is marked with the publication of the Collegiate A Cappella Newsletter (later renamed to the Contemporary A Cappella Newsletter) which aimed to spread information about a cappella music.
+Its creation is marked with the publication of the Collegiate A Cappella Newsletter (later renamed to the Contemporary A Cappella Newsletter) which aimed to spread information about a cappella music.
 Since its creation, CASA has expanded by establishing more events and programs dedicated to connecting more people to the world of a cappella.